AkliDev/DFGEngine/README.md

 # DFGEngine
-A fighting game engine to learn the process and to reach devinitity.
+A fighting game engine to learn the process and to reach divinity .